P2 Sustainable use of common resources

 €1 048 226

 The project will focus on the twin cities of Helsinki and Tallinn, in which the co-created B.Green concept and GI solutions will be demonstrated.
 In the local pilots, both agile approaches as well as active citizen participation with the aid of digital tools, which are all important elements of the B.Green concept, are implemented.
 The implementation is done with wide stakeholder engagement, utilization of applied digital tools and encouraging capacity building in the BSR area.
-In building and testing the B.Green concept also advanced technologies such as simulation, VR, AR, geotracking and wifi-sniffers, are utilised, also creating new business potential.
+In building and testing the B.Green concept, advanced technologies such as simulation, VR, AR, geotracking and wifi-sniffers, are utilised, while also creating new business potential.
 These solutions improve the mutual learning and communication process between different stakeholders.

 The project will have long term effects on both local level through pilots that are linked to large scale infrastructural development, as well as wide scale-up potential through the associated partner networks.
-B.Green is also tightly connected to local and larger strategies, such as the cities carbon neutral objectives and the EUBSR strategy.
+B.Green is tightly connected to local and larger strategies, such as the cities carbon neutral objectives and the EUBSR strategy.